In today’s world, organizations can’t allow distance to be a barrier for effective collaboration.

 Hybrid meeting spaces have significant implications for the physical environment, which means organizations need to understand how to optimize workplace collaboration technology in their space.
 If not well executed, it can be frustrating and expensive, and the technology won’t deliver the desired results.

-Now with Microsoft Front Row, everyone can see and be seen in addition to hear and be heard.
+Now with Signature Microsoft Teams Rooms, everyone can see and be seen in addition to hear and be heard.

-In our Workplace Innovation Hub at 55 Hartland Street, we have implemented a Microsoft Front Row room.
+In our Workplace Innovation Hub at 55 Hartland Street, we have implemented a Signature Microsoft Teams Room.
 It combines the powerful Microsoft technology with furniture and space, creating an effective hybrid meeting room for those in-person or remote.

 Our hybrid meeting equipment includes: